themeblvd/jumpstart-stripped/README.md

 This is an example [Jump Start](https://wpjumpstart.com) child theme for developers that want to truly strip things down and build a custom design.

+Even when using the "Developer" theme base of Jump Start, often developers looking to create a really custom design can find it challenging to navigate through all of the action hooks.
+So hopefully we can simplify things a bit with this child theme starting point.

 ## The Basic Setup

-Even when using the "Developer" theme base of Jump Start, often developers looking to create a really custom design can find it challenging to navigate through all of the action hooks.

 This child theme example takes a fairly simple approach to basically just strip away everything from the top-level action hooks that output the header and footer of the website.
 Then, files `content-header.php` and `content-footer.php` are included to hold the inner content of the header and footer.